emniis/literal/README.md

 #Literal

-PHP class to transform integers numbers in their literal form.
+PHP class to translate integers numbers in their literal form.
 Available only in french.

 --------------------------------------------------------------